mezzio/mezzio-session-ext/docs/book/intro.md

     'session' => [
         'persistence' => [
             'ext' => [
-                'non_locking' => true, // true|false, true => read_and_close = true
+                'non_locking' => true, // true|false, true => marks read_and_close as true
             ],
         ],
     ],
 ];
 ```

-As for the php extension, we can use safely use this option only when we are sure
+As for the PHP extension, we can use safely use this option only when we are sure
 that the session data won't be changed or when only one of the concurrent scripts
 may change it.
 The last script that changes and persists the session data will
 overwrite any previous change.

 ### Enabling deletion of cookie in browser

-The default behaviour of the php session extension is to never delete the cookie
+The default behaviour of the PHP session extension is to never delete the cookie
 in the browser.
 It is possible to automatically delete the cookie in the browser
 when the session becomes empty.